RaghadAlzahranii/Rain-Prediction/README.md

 ![Screen Shot 2023-06-13 at 7 20 08 PM](https://github.com/RaghadAlzahranii/test/assets/135175626/e03d06a8-4502-4202-aa37-db79afb2eea1)

-Enter valid numerical values in all 3 input boxes and hit Predict.
+Enter valid numerical values in all 3 input boxes and hit 'Is it going to rain?'.

 If everything goes well, you should be able to see the predicted chance of rain probability on the HTML page!
 ![Screen Shot 2023-06-13 at 7 21 50 PM](https://github.com/RaghadAlzahranii/test/assets/135175626/9616727b-9ecc-4f0b-af3b-746d4316468b)